evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The maximum DC charging speed is 350kW.
 A full charge from 0 - 100% would take 139 minutes, while a more common scenario of 10-80% would take 48 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 52%, resulting in an actual charge speed, including time loss on 245kW.
 Each charge session would take 27 minutes and 39 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 43kWh/100km, 1000km will take 9 hours and 13 minutes to drive.
 This trip will require two charge session(s) charging from 1% to 52%.
-The total time lost for charging will be 53 minutes.
+The total time lost for charging up the battery will be 53 minutes.

 ### Onboard charger